apostrophecms/apostrophe/packages/apostrophe-astro/README.md

 overhead and less information exposed to the public, so we recommend following this best practice.

+## Output and logging

+Everything this integration prints is Astro's output, not Apostrophe's: it runs in the Astro process, so it never travels through the Apostrophe log pipeline and is not affected by the `log` option of your Apostrophe project.
+Warnings and errors are written to the console with a consistent `[apostrophe-astro]` prefix and are colored only when the terminal accepts color, honoring `NO_COLOR`, `FORCE_COLOR` and `--no-color` like Astro itself.

 ## Debugging

 In most cases, Astro prints helpful error messages directly in the browser